loganmarchione/HamRadioNewbie.com/content/posts/2024/11p1/index.md

 {{< figure src="20241021_001.png" width="100%" loading="lazy" alt="the electromagnetic spectrum" attr="Image from Wikipedia" attrlink="https://en.wikipedia.org/wiki/Electromagnetic_spectrum">}}

 It's important to note that there is no hard boundary between wave types (e.g., radio waves and microwaves).
-It is a spectrum that slowly spreads from one to the other.
+It's a spectrum that slowly spreads from one to the other.

 ### Waves